SumiSastri/dev-blogs/docs/learn-to-code-getting-started/part1-how-long-does-it-take-to-learn-code.md

 - Will I enjoy it?
 - Can I make a living out of it - will I actually be employable?

-After 2 years, since I retrained at bootcamp, the last question is a - yes, but... the full answer is further down the page :-)
+Since I retrained at bootcamp (2019), the last question is a - yes, but... the full answer is further down the page :-)

 ## Why do you want to become a developer?